 Codependent behavior often leaves us feeling resentful.
 If you’re feeling resentful about something you did or are doing for someone, it might be because you’re using codependent behavior (also known as “enabling.”)

 Adult codependents were brought up to emotionally care-take others.
 As kids, we were caretakers for our siblings and sometimes even for our parents.
 Often, we were required to “grow up” quickly and take responsibilities that were not age-appropriate.
 If it felt unsafe, we learned to tiptoe around and not upset anyone.
 We learned how to become invisible and stay “under the radar.”
-We monitored other people’s behavior and moods, and we became proactive to meet other people’s needs so WE could feel a sense of stability and safety.
+We monitored other people’s behavior and moods, and we became proactive in meeting other people’s needs so WE could feel a sense of stability and safety.

 Now, as adults, we’re “people-pleasers” who spend our time finding resolutions for other people’s problems.
 And because we’re proactive, we spend time focusing on and observing others to see what we can do for them.